ubuntu army

 a word of caution

 Creating an Ubuntu Link is not a linear experience.
-In creating an Ubuntu Link, we are creating a relationship with others, and all relationships have their ups and downs, have their cycles.
-At times, the relationship will be challenging, and demanding and perhaps even infuriating, but this is the nature of learning and uniting.
+In creating an Ubuntu Link, we are creating a relationship with others, and all relationships have their ups and downs..
+At times, the relationship may be challenging, perhaps even frustrating, but this is the nature of learning and connecting.
+We cannot only accept the good in people.
+We accept them as they are, without judgement, in the same way we learn to accept ourselves.
+As we are.
+We are all flawed, and to love truly is to accept both the good and bad in ourselves and in others.
+It's challenging, but an essential part of living as a human being in community.

 healing ourselves

-This may all seem daunting at first, but creating an Ubuntu Link will ultimately liberate you, as relationship and service to others is the greatest antidote to the stress, disconnection and depression that characterise modern life.
+This may all seem daunting as you first read these words, but creating an Ubuntu Link will ultimately liberate you, as relationship and service to others is the greatest antidote to the stress, disconnection and depression that characterize our modern lives.
 As citizens of this disconnected world, we carry a great deal of subtle and mostly unacknowledged pain.
 This pain stems from a lack of wider community, from a lack of humanity.
 Creating an Ubuntu Link addresses this pain directly.

 Many have discovered, that creating an Ubuntu Link, and serving others, heals them at a deep and profound level.
-Most often the person establishing the Ubuntu Link receives the greatest rewards from the relationship, despite often being the wealthier and more materially secure.
+Most often the person establishing the Ubuntu Link receives the greatest rewards from the relationship.
+In a society where wealth signifies importance, status, and self esteem, the connections created in an Ubuntu Link are profoundly powerful, live outside of the realm of the failed self esteem model, and unite previously separated people.
+Creating an Ubuntu Link allows us to love and appreciate ourselves, and others.
+This is what change looks like.

 SOLVE